-Material chosen for use in Category B of Prose Interpretation shall meet the following restrictions:
+The material chosen for use in Category B of Prose Interpretation shall meet the following restrictions:

-- (A) One to four selections of literature may be used. - (B) All selections may be published, printed material, internet material or transcribed material. - (C) No contestant shall use the same author in more than one category in the contest. - (D) Selections from plays, screenplays, movies, and monologues shall not be used. - (E) Anonymous works shall not be used. - (F) No contestant shall use selections from the same literary work more than one year at UIL State Meet. - (G) Selections shall be read in the English translation; however, incidental use of foreign language words and phrases in any selection may be used as in the original.
+- (A) Two to four selections of prose may be used. - (B) All selections may be published, printed material, internet material or transcribed material but must be prose. - (C) No contestant shall use the same author in more than one category in the contest. - (D) Selections from plays, screenplays, movies, and monologues shall not be used. - (E) Anonymous works may be used. - (F) No contestant shall use selections from the same literary work more than one year at UIL State Meet. - (G) Selections shall be read in the English translation; however, incidental use of foreign language words and phrases in any selection may be used as in the original.